Choose from the following frequently asked questions about self-employment tax and Schedule SE.

 In a return with a W2 marked "statutory employee" flowing to a Schedule C, how can I generate Schedule SE for non-employee compensation from a 1099-NEC (or 1099-MISC in Drake19 and prior) that also goes to that Schedule C?

 Statutory employees are not liable for self-employment (SE) taxes because their employers treat them as employees for Social Security tax purposes.
 In this situation, the statutory employee status of the W2 income prevents the software from automatically calculating Schedule SE for the Schedule C to which screen W2 is directed, even if it also includes income from a 1099-NEC (1099-MISC in Drake19 and prior).

 Check data entry on screens W2 and 99N (99M in Drake19 and prior).
 The W-2 will have box 13 checked as statutory employee and 1-9 chosen in the Special tax treatments field.
-When the W2 and 99N screens (99M screen in Drake19 and prior) are both selected as for the same schedule C, you must use one of the following methods to generate Schedule SE for the non-employee compensation on screen 99N (99M in Drake19 and prior):
+When the W2 and 99N screens (99M screen in Drake19 and prior) are both selected for the same Schedule C, you must use one of the following methods to generate Schedule SE for the non-employee compensation on screen 99N (99M in Drake19 and prior):

 - Open and complete screen SE to create Schedule SE.

 - Open and complete a second C screen.
 Open the 99N screen (99M screen in Drake19 and prior), select C in the For field and use the Multi-form code field to point the results to the second Schedule C. The software will generate Schedule SE for the second Schedule C.

 Why is Schedule SE not being produced for K-1 income from an S corporation?